 If you recall, we are renovating a cottage style home and true fixer-upper.
 Our goal is to transform our home into a modern cottage, exuding both a cozy warmth and a clean modern style.
-One of the major decisions we made, in order to accomplish that goal, was selecting board and batten vinyl siding for the exterior remodeling project.
+One of the major decisions we made, in order to accomplish that goal, was selecting board and batten siding for the exterior remodeling project.

 What is Board and Batten Siding?